quil-lang/quil/rfcs/analog/proposal.md

 **NOTE**: Quilt frames also have an associated sample rate, which may be specified in the corresponding `DEFFRAME` block, and are ultimately determined/enforced at link time by the underlying control hardware which the frame is associated to.
-It is an error to apply a custom waveform (via `PULSE` or `CAPTURE`) to a frame for which it has an incompatible sample rate.
+If a custom waveform is applied (via `PULSE` or `CAPTURE`) to a frame for which it has an incompatible sample rate, the behavior is undefined.

-There are also some built-in waveform generator which take as a parameter the duration of the waveform in seconds, alleviating the need to know the sample rate to calculate duration.
+There are also some built-in waveform generators which take as a parameter the duration of the waveform in seconds, alleviating the need to know the sample rate to calculate duration.
 These are valid for use regardless of the frame's underlying sample rate.